 This second method is recommended for the more experienced users.

 7. Set the Acceleration Ratio.
 It is set to be 20 by default, thus setting it to 50 as in the example below will make the acceleration ratio 2.5 larger than the default, from 100% to 250%.

-8. Set the THC Low Speed value.
-Whenever the speed of the machine will fall lower than this value, the possibility of the arc voltage fluctuating rises greatly.
-Thus, to prevent the torch from diving, the last height value before the speed goes below your THC Low Speed value is taken and maintained until the speed rises back up again.
+8. Set the THC Low Speed, [%] of feedrate value.
+Whenever the speed of the machine will fall lower than this percentage of the feedrate, the possibility of the arc voltage fluctuating rises greatly.
+Thus, to prevent the torch from diving, the last height value before the speed goes below your THC Low Speed percentage value is taken and maintained until the speed rises back up again.

 9. Select the Hi/Lo event output port (63 by default).

 10. Select the THC Small Radius value.
 THC will be turned OFF when the value of the cut radius is lower than that specified in this field.

 11. Select Alarm Arc Voltage difference.
 This setting helps prevent the torch from diving while moving through the cut, on low speed corners, etc. The Voltage Difference takes the absolute difference value between the real and the reference voltage.
 In case of a voltage spike, for example due to the metal part being cut off and the material falling to the ground, this stops the THC from trying to adjust for that by diving after a falling part.
 This value allows for granular control depending on the operator's needs, and should be set depending on the operator setup.